AdobeDocs/workfront.pt-BR/help/quicksilver/workfront-fusion/apps-and-their-modules/google-docs-modules.md

  </tbody>
 </table>

-**Exemplo:** A chamada de API a seguir recupera os detalhes do documento especificado nos documentos do Google:
+**Exemplo:** a chamada de API a seguir recupera os detalhes do documento especificado nos documentos do Google:

 **URL:**